 Lastly, you have to be willing to share.
 You don’t have to share right away, but you have to be willing to participate in the group discussions eventually.
 In some cases, you might need to take part in role-playing exercises.
 You can’t get this type of interaction from individual therapy, so it’s important to take advantage of it while you can.

 Are you ready to take control of your substance abuse problem?
 If so, Long Island Interventions can help.
-We offer a wide range of therapy placement services that help people who struggle with drug addiction.
-Beyond group therapy, some of the other services that we help with include:
+We offer a wide range of services that help people who struggle with drug addiction.
+Beyond group therapy, some programs and therapies that help addicts recover are:

 - Drug inventions.